WHAT IS EXTRAS COVER?

 TYPES OF EXTRAS COVER

-Great for younger members or infrequent users who are unlikely to require extensive coverage on extras services.
-Often includes general dental, optical, physio and chiro.
+Younger members, people taking out health insurance for the first time and those that don’t use health services regularly usually start with a basic level of cover.
+It often includes general dental, optical and physiotherapy services.
 Please speak to one of our Health Insurance Advisors on 1300 76 76 00 about any questions for specific treatments and policy inclusions.

 WAITING PERIODS FOR EXTRAS